techtalk/SpecLog-Resources-PluginSample/Documentation/documentation.md

 ![A configuration class for the client and the server side.](img/configuration-client-server.png)

-After you have the client configuration class, we can create a view model for the configuration dialog.
+Now, that we have the client configuration class, we can create a view model for the configuration dialog.

 ![A configuration class for the client and the server side.](img/plugin-configuration-dialog-viewmodel.png)